-Using the birth control shot is easy.
-Just make sure you get your shots on time, about every 3 months.
+You can get the birth control shot from your doctor or your nearest Planned Parenthood health center.
+It's important to make sure you get your shots on time, about every 3 months.

 When do I need to get the shot?